GoogleCloudPlatform/dataflux-pytorch/README.md

 gcloud storage rm --recursive gs://<my-bucket>/dataflux-composed-objects/
 ```

-You can also turn off this behavior by setting the “max_composite_object_size” parameter to 0 when constructing the dataset.
+You can turn of this behavior by setting the "disable_compose" parameter to true, or by setting the “max_composite_object_size” parameter to 0 when constructing the dataset.
 Example:
 ```python
 dataset = dataflux_mapstyle_dataset.DataFluxMapStyleDataset(
   project_name=PROJECT_NAME,